secureworks/aristotle/docs/index.rst

 Aristotle is a simple Python program that allows for the filtering of Suricata and Snort rulesets based on interpreted key-value pairs present in the metadata keyword within each rule.
-It can be run as a standalone script or utilized as a library.
+It can be run as a standalone script or utilized as a module.

 .. toctree::
    :maxdepth: -1